 As a freelancer/consultant, I use freelancer sites like PeoplePerHour or

 Most IT or web-related jobs done on freelance platforms are going to involve the exchange of sensitive data, specifically passwords, which is required in order to do the job.
 Clients will gladly share everything with multiple freelancers without a second thought, including their logins for control panels, hosting accounts, domain registrars, websites, and everything else.

 This unconscious sharing of such details has massive security implications which I will address below and offer better and more secure alternatives.

 Security Bad Practices

-You should not post any sensitive information in the job chat/discussion on the freelancer site (unless they are temporary logins which will be revoked).
+You should not post any sensitive information in the job chat/discussion on the freelancer site (unless they are temporary logins that will be revoked).
 These conversations will most likely be stored in plain text and not encrypted in any way and can be viewed by anyone with access.
-Certainly, in the case of PeoplePerHour, I have asked them directly and they have confirmed this is the case.
+Certainly, in the case of PeoplePerHour and Fiverr, I have asked them directly and they have confirmed this is the case.

 Thousands of sites get hacked and data is